-If new shares are created or issued which rank equally with any other existing shares, the rights of the existing shares will not be regarded as changed or abrogated unless the terms of the existing shares expressly say otherwise.
+If new shares are created or issued which rank equally with any other existing shares, or if the company purchases or redeems any of its own shares, the rights of the existing shares will not be regarded as changed or abrogated unless the terms of the existing shares expressly say otherwise.

-11. Unissued Shares
+9. Shares

-The directors can decide how to deal with any shares which have not been issued including, without limitation, offer the shares for sale, grant options to acquire them, allot them or dispose of the shares in any other way.
+The directors can decide how to deal with any shares in the company.
+They can, for instance, offer the shares for sale, reclassify them, grant options to acquire them, allot them or dispose of the shares in any other way.
 The directors are free to decide who they deal with, when they deal with the shares and the terms on which they deal with the shares.
 However, in making their decision they must take account of:-